About

 McCoy

-I’m Rich McCoy: sculptor, writer, and arts broadcaster.
-Born in the UK and raised in Botswana and South Africa, I grew up between worlds—immersed in ancestral stories, animist traditions, and a Celtic heritage that shaped the way I see the world.
-These early experiences set the stage for a lifelong exploration of memory, myth, and the thresholds that shape identity.
+I’m Rich McCoy, a sculptor, writer, and arts broadcaster.
+Born in the UK and raised in Botswana and South Africa, I grew up between cultures shaped by ancestral stories, animist traditions, and a Celtic heritage.
+Those early experiences formed a way of seeing grounded in memory, myth, and the thresholds where identity is formed and reformed.

-I trained in fine art (BFA Sculpture, University of Gloucestershire) but ended up in the early digital world of the late ’90s and early 2000s.
-I helped design some of the first accessible online banking and news platforms and led projects at global agencies and New Zealand’s Trade Me.
-All the while, I kept making—painting, sculpting, and experimenting with digital forms—threads of work that quietly followed me through the years and led back to my true calling.
+I trained in fine art (BFA Sculpture, University of Gloucestershire) before moving into the early digital landscape of the late 1990s and early 2000s.
+During that time, I worked on accessible online banking and news platforms and led projects at global agencies and New Zealand’s Trade Me.
+Throughout, I continued to make work, maintaining a parallel practice in painting, sculpture, and digital experimentation that eventually led me back to a more focused artistic path.

-That thread became Son of Fire, a body of writing that explores ancestry, myth, and the thresholds of identity.
-Living off-grid in rural Aotearoa, I craft poems, stories, and long-form narratives drawn from memory, dream, and personal experience.
-The work is shaped by old myths, ritual, and a powerful early encounter that continues to guide my imagination.
+That path became Son of Fire, an ongoing body of writing exploring ancestry, identity, and transformation.
+Living off-grid in rural Aotearoa, I create poems, stories, and extended narratives drawn from memory, dream, and lived experience.
+The work is informed by mythic structures, ritual thinking, and an early encounter that continues to shape my imagination.

-I also create and host HeARTh Tales, a podcast and radio show where I talk with artists, makers, and culture-bearers across Aotearoa.
-I serve on the board of the Motueka Arts Council, supporting community-rooted, interdisciplinary arts practice.
+I also host Hearth Tales, a podcast and radio show featuring conversations with artists, makers, and culture-bearers across Aotearoa.
+In addition, I serve on the board of the Motueka Arts Council, supporting community-rooted, interdisciplinary practice.

 Commissions, Sales, and Licensing Opportunities